ecluse:ecluse-core

 The handle is deliberately dumb data access over one artifact file.
 Rule semantics live in pure predicates over what it returns (insideAffectedRange), because SQLite's text collation cannot order versions; only compareVersions can.
 The one deliberate exception is cveRemediationProbe: a fixed bound in the artifact is a single canonical version string, so exact-fix matching is plain string equality and rides the (package_name, fixed_version) index in one traversal.
 A fix published under a non-canonical version string misses the probe and simply waits out the ordinary quarantine; the operator workaround is an explicit AllowByIdentity rule.

-An artifact is accepted or rejected at openCveDb (epoch stamp, table shape, ecosystem), with rejection as a value: the caller keeps its last known-good handle and alarms.
+An artifact is accepted or rejected at openCveDb (epoch stamp, integrity, strict-schema conformance, ecosystem), with rejection as a value: the caller keeps its last known-good handle and alarms.
 See Ecluse.Core.Cve.Internal for the hardening detail.

 Ownership is split at the type level: openCveDb yields a CveDb, the owning resource whose holder alone may cveDbClose; consumers are handed only its CveLookup view, so nothing evaluating rules can release a shared connection.
-A lexically-scoped use (a test, a one-shot check) brackets with withCveDb; a dynamically-scoped owner (the background sync's shadow-swap, which retires an artifact only when no evaluation still reads it) holds the CveDb and closes explicitly.
+The owner (the background sync's shadow-swap, which retires an artifact only when no evaluation still reads it) holds the CveDb and closes it explicitly.

 Synopsis